jvineis/functional_gene_db/README.md

     for i in `cat nums`; do cp find_functional_genes.shx 'temp'$i/ ; done

 6.Then I ran each of the bash scripts in a separate screen session.

-I know that this is laborious and tiresome but its the only way I know of how to do it that maximizes speed and efficiency.
+### The steps above can be much easier to complete using a cluster configuration - which is a luxury that not everyone can afford.
+In this case, I would suggest that all genomes remain in a single directory.

 7.Now concatenate all of the genes into a single fasta file for each of the single copy genes